IslamHeggy/golang-dockerfile/readme.md

 Golang Multistage Docker File
 ==============================

-This docker file creates a Golang image that runs a small sized Golang container of your code using multistages docker file.
+This docker file creates a Golang image that runs a small sized Golang container of your code using a multistaged docker file.

 ## Notes